 interest), in an intelligible and easily accessible form, using clear and plain

 language.
 The Registered Name Holder SHALL have the right to withdraw its Consent at any time.
 The withdrawal of Consent SHALL NOT affect the lawfulness of Processing based on Consent obtained before the withdrawal.

+NCSG Comment: This is quite confusing.
+Withdrawal of consent does not make the original processing unlawful…but it does impose significant burdens on removing the data that is in excess of requirements for the service.
+This was well explained in the ECO playbook, and it might be more useful to discuss those obligations here than defend the original processing.

 7.2.4.
 Registrar MUST publish the additional contact information for which it has received Consent.

+NCSG Comment: ICANN cannot compel Registrars to publish additional contact information.
+It is up to the Registrar to determine if the “consent” obtained or offered by a registrant meets the standard of the GDPR.
+Given the hysterical journalism in the trade media about how the restrictions on WHOIS will cause all kinds of harm, people may offer contact information without any understanding of what the risks are.
+Such consent is not enlightened and informed.

 7.3.
 Transfer Policy.
 Registrar MUST comply with the supplemental procedures to the Transfer Policy set forth in Appendix I attached hereto (“Appendix I”).